M.S. in Educational Leadership Curriculum

 The educational leadership programs are designed to provide high-quality and innovative standards-based educational experiences for future educational leaders.

-Each semester's studies, designed around a weekend format, constitute a module, and each module is comprised of two three-credit courses and one two-credit internship experience.
-Each three-credit course will meet on alternate weekends for a total of four weekend sessions.
+The educational leadership programs require 24 credits of coursework and 8 credits of internship for a total of 32 credits.
+The programs are designed around a weekend format.
+Each semester’s studies constitute a module, and each module is comprised of two three-credit courses and one two-credit internship experience.
+Each three-credit course meets on campus on four Saturdays from 9 a.m. – 3:30 p.m.
+In addition, there are 48 hours of asynchronous work required per course.
 Candidates take two courses and an internship each semester including the summer session.
-Most candidates complete the program in 18 months.
+Most candidates complete the program in 15 months.

+The field-based clinical internships are crucial elements of the programs' curricula.
 The programs have four internships of two credits each that are taken concurrently with the courses offered each semester.
-Each internship requires a minimum of 160 hours per semester, plus one full week (40 hours) sometime during the program.
-The internships will total 680 clock hours.
-Internship assignments and times are arranged in collaboration with the candidate and the candidate’s home school district or partnering district.
+Each internship requires a minimum of 160 hours per 16-week semester, plus one full week (40 hours) sometime during the program.
+The internships will total 680 clock hours (four internships of 160 hours each plus one full week).
+Through the internship experiences, candidates define and analyze problems of practice, acquire the skills and knowledge needed to deal effectively with such problems, and integrate their theoretical studies with practical applications.
+At least one internship is in a diverse setting.
+At least one internship needs to be at the building level and one at the district level.
+Internship assignments and times are arranged by the College in collaboration with the candidate and the candidate’s home school district or partnering district.

 Each course includes four, in-person on-campus Saturday sessions (9 a.m. – 3:30 p.m.) and 48 hours of asynchronous work.